-The Group lends money to related parties, who have good credit standing.
-Based on the prior experience, management believes that there is no significant credit risk in respect of related party loans.
+The Group lends money to related parties and to the third parties, who have good credit standing.
+Based on the prior experience, management believes that there is no significant credit risk in respect of related party and third party loans.

-As at 31 December 2016 and 31 December 2015 the Group held promissory notes issued by an entity affiliated to a bank, which at the end of 2014 went into a financial recovery procedure, monitored by the Russian Deposit Insurance Agency, finalised in June 2015.
-Taking into account the uncertainties associated with the outcome of this procedure and mutual court claims filed by the Group and the bank, the Group recognised a provision of 50% of the nominal value of the promissory notes in the amount of RUB 2,328 million (31 December 2015: RUB 2,797 million).
+As at 31 December 2017 and 31 December 2016 the Group held debt securities issued by entities affiliated to a Russian bank with the total amount of RUB 4,421 million (31 December 2016: RUB 4,656 million).
+Taking into account the uncertainties associated with the mutual court claims filed by the Group and the bank, the Group recognised a provision of 100% of the nominal value of the debt securities in the amount of RUB 4,421 million (31 December 2016: RUB 2,328 million).